 Something about the creamy texture is very appealing in mashed potatoes.
-Speaking of peeling (haha), I don't peel my potatoes, I just mash that peel right in with the potatoes.
+Speaking of peeling (haha), I don't always peel my potatoes, I've been known to just mash that peel right in with the potatoes.

-- 2/3 cup Half and Half (or whole milk)
+- ½ cup Half and Half (or whole milk)

 Scrub the potatoes, or peel them, if you prefer.
 Cut each potato into fourths.